AstroNvim/astrocommunity/lua/astrocommunity/pack/typescript/README.md

 ## How do I disable Eslint format on save?

-Do opt out of the Eslint format on save behaviour, you can disable the autocmd setup with the pack with this:
+To opt out of the Eslint format on save behaviour, you can disable the autocmd setup with the pack with this:

 ```lua
 return {